 After that go your app service where you will see the url of this app.

 Click the url and your ASP.NET Core app will open in the browser.
-I have shown this in the below given image.
+We have shown this in the below given image.

-I have created a YouTube video showing this full deployment of the app to Azure.
-Kindly check it, Link Here.
+We have created a YouTube video showing this full deployment of the app to Azure.
+Kindly check it – Link Here.

-Next, I will show you how to do Continuous Deployment in Azure.
-So, in the App Service called FirstDockerApp which I created, go to the Deployment Center setting.
+Next, we will show how to do Continuous Deployment in Azure.
+So, in the App Service called FirstDockerApp which we created earlier, go to the Deployment Center setting.
 Here change the Continuous deployment to On and save it.

 Now open the Index.cshtml page and change the heading as shown below.